globalbioticinteractions/globalbioticinteractions.github.io/contribute.md

 ## Donate

-Considering to donating man hours, server space and data storage to help make GloBI more useful and resilient?
+Considering to donating time, server space and data storage to help make GloBI more useful and resilient?
 Please contact the main author of [2014 GloBI paper](https://doi.org/10.1016/j.ecoinf.2014.08.005).